ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/SMOKE_REPAIR.md

    `main`, including all batches and Global Summary.
 Candidate-only success does not verify the whole fleet, retroactively clear the original failure, publish generated results, or authorize deployment.
+   Use a merge commit, not squash/rebase, for catalog-bound repair PRs so the source anchor remains reachable in main history.
+The publisher's PR body states this requirement; it is not a repository-wide settings change or an enforced per-PR merge-method restriction.
+Include it in pilot approval.

 ## Repository Repair Skill